pschaus/linfo2266/website/source/intro/index.rst

 ==============================

-Projects consist of two parts: theoretical questions or exercises to be solved by hand and a programming assignment to put everything you have learned in practice.
+The programming assignments put everything you have learned in practice.
-To that end, the course will use two different platforms: Gradescope and Inginious.
+Below are some instructions on how to set up and use Inginious, followed by the project descriptions.

-Below are some instructions on how to set up and use these two tools, followed by the project descriptions.
+..
     Gradescope
     """"""""""""""""

     #.
 Go to `Gradescope <https://www.gradescope.com/courses/1133415>`_ and connect with your UCLouvain account.
     #.
 Add the LINFO2266-2025-2026 (Course ID: 1133415) course by clicking on **Enroll in Course** and entering the code D3VYJP.
     #.
 You will find the theoretical part of the projects there, which consist of a PDF document with a few questions.
     #.
 Answer these questions either by printing the document or filling it on your computer. *If you follow the instructions for the Inginious part, you will find the .tex files in the* ``tex/`` *folder of the repository so you can fill them directly.*
     #.
 Do not forget to submit your answers on Gradescope when you are done.

 Inginious
 """"""""""""""